hyphacoop/RooLLM/README.md

 2. `GITHUB_PRIVATE_KEY_BASE64`: the private key of the github app in base64 encoded format.
 3. `GITHUB_INSTALLATION_ID`: the installation id of the github app.

+Additionnally, RooLLM can be configured for your specific organization by setting the following environment variables:

+- `DEFAULT_GITHUB_ORG`: Your GitHub organization name
+- `DEFAULT_GITHUB_REPO`: Your default GitHub repository

 ---

 ### Run the project